2 Phytoplankton

 2.2 Key Results and Visualizations

-The seasonal cycles of phytoplankton size distribution are typically dominated by larger-celled microplankton during the winter-spring and fall bloom periods, while smaller-celled nanoplankton dominate during the warmer summer months.
-In 2023, MAB total chlorophyll was below average in early spring, near average through the summer and above average throughout the fall.
-A peak in primary production occurred in summer, followed by an above average productivity associated with the early fall bloom.
+The seasonal cycles of phytoplankton size distribution are typically dominated by larger-celled microplankton (> 20 um) during the winter-spring and fall bloom periods, while smaller-celled nanoplankton (0.2-20 um) dominate during the warmer summer months.
+The smallest phytoplankton group, picoplankton (<0.2 um), represent the smallest fraction of the phytoplankton community in the region.
 Phytoplankton size class distributions were near average for most of the year, except during the early fall bloom.
+The 2024 phytoplankton size class distribution was near the seasonal climatology in all regions except during the above average phytoplankton bloom periods (figure 2.2.3).

 There is high interannual variability of the seasonal phytoplankton cycle.
 At the monthly scale, MAB chlorophyll and primary production are increasing during January and there has been a decrease in September chlorophyll, likely due to extension of the summer stratification and delayed fall turnover.
 Fall and winter chlorophyll and primary production are increasing on Georges Bank and Gulf of Maine.